Stefan-Endres/shgo/docs/README.md

 Objective function knowledge:

         * symmetry : bool
             Specify True if the objective function contains symmetric variables.
-       The search space (and therfore performance) is decreased by O(n!).
+            The search space (and therefore performance) is decreased by O(n!).

+        * jac : bool or callable, optional
+            Jacobian (gradient) of objective function.
+Only for CG, BFGS, Newton-CG, L-BFGS-B, TNC, SLSQP, dogleg, trust-ncg.
+If jac is a Boolean and is True, fun is assumed to return the gradient along with the objective function.
+If False, the gradient will be estimated numerically. jac can also be a callable returning the gradient of the objective.
+In this case, it must accept the same arguments as fun.
+(Passed to `scipy.optimize.minmize` automatically)

+        * hess, hessp : callable, optional
+            Hessian (matrix of second-order derivatives) of objective function or Hessian of objective function times an arbitrary vector p.
+            Only for Newton-CG, dogleg, trust-ncg.
+Only one of hessp or hess needs to be given.
+If hess is provided, then hessp will be ignored.
+            If neither hess nor hessp is provided, then the Hessian product will be approximated using finite differences on jac. hessp must compute the Hessian times an arbitrary vector.
+            (Passed to `scipy.optimize.minmize` automatically)

 Algorithm settings: